welainom/BlueStamp-Engineering-William-Liu/index.md

 - Screws and Nuts: Fastens the parts together

 **How it Works:**
-When the buttons detect a button press, they send an electrical signal to the STC Controller, and this controls the seven segment displays and displays your operations.
-A seven segment display allows numbers to be displayed by controlling current flow to each of seven segments, allowing many combinations to patterns to be displayed.
+The STC Controller has many small pins attached to the sides, and whenever a button detects a button press, it sends a signal to one of the pins.
+Depending on which pins are on and which pins are off, the STC Controller will send a different signal to the seven segment displays and display your operations.
+A seven segment display allows numbers to be displayed by controlling current flow to each of seven segments, allowing many combinations of patterns to be displayed.

 **Challenges:**
 Despite this being a starter project, it still came with many challenges.
 Firstly, the large number of components that needed connecting required a lot of very precise soldering, which was a challenge.
 Additionally, the instructions were rather unclear, and I spent quite a long time figuring out which parts to solder and how to connect them.